-- Complete mowing and weed whipping before 10:00 am, especially if it is a hot or windy day. - Use a weed whipper instead of a lawn mower on weeds and dry grasses. - Before you begin, remove all rocks from the area as a blade striking a rock can create a spark and cause a fire. - Spark arresters are mandated for all portable gasoline powered equipment. - Make sure the exhaust system, spark arresters, and mower are working correctly. - Keep the mower, including the engine, free of dust, oil, carbon build up, and other flammable materials. - Have a garden hose or fire extinguisher and shovel on hand at all times and know how to use them.
-Keep a cell phone nearby as well in case of an emergency. - Double check that equipment has not been recalled.
+- Complete mowing and weed whipping before 10:00 am, especially if it is a hot or windy day. - Use a weed whipper instead of a lawn mower, brush blade, and tractor on weeds and dry grasses. - Before you begin, remove all rocks from the area as a blade striking a rock can create a spark and cause a fire. - Spark arresters are mandated for all portable gasoline powered equipment. - Make sure the exhaust system, spark arresters, and mower are working correctly. - Keep the mower, including the engine, free of dust, oil, carbon build up, and other flammable materials. - Have a garden hose or fire extinguisher and shovel on hand at all times and know how to use them.
+Keep a cell phone nearby as well in case of an emergency. - Double check that equipment has not been recalled. - If possible, have a spotter work with you to help watch for fire.